 We have been told by Neonworks Of Cincinnati that the hands are to be returned to their original "skeletonized" version, or see through.

-If this is correct then the hands will not have white in the middle of the hands but instead will be see through, only the aluminum frame of the hands outlined in neon light will be part of the hands.
+If this is correct then the hands will not have white in the middle of the hands but instead will be see-through, only the aluminum frame of the hands outlined in neon light will be part of the hands.
+(Update.
+Indeed the clock was released with the skeletonized hands.
+Will they one day be updated?)

-When Cincinnatian Rick Bell designed The Union Terminal Watch he made great efforts to ensure the hands were the correct color, look, and shape of the hands on the CUT; he also made great efforts to ensure to include the white circle second hand cap.
+When Cincinnatian Rick Bell designed The Union Terminal Watch, he made great efforts to ensure the hands were the correct color, look, and shape of the hands of the CUT clock.
+He made a great effort to ensure to include the white circle second-hand cap.

-Two variations of the Cincinnati Watch dial were presented to the Union Terminal and the watch you see is the version selected.
+Two variations of the Cincinnati Watch dial were presented to the Union Terminal President, Elizabeth Pierce, and the watch you see is the version selected.
+There is only one of the version not chosen, Rick has it.

-The clock uses weights and gears to keep time.
-Electricity is used to engage a motor every thirty (30) minutes to pull a heavy weight up.
-The weight is then pulled down by the force of gravity which in turn is the force turning the gears.
-The clock's minute hand ticks a half minute once every 30 seconds.
+Essentially: the clock uses weight and gears to keep time.
+Originally, tower clocks were hand wound, today, electricity is used to engage a motor every thirty (30) minutes to pull a heavy-weight up.
+The weight is pulled down by the force of gravity, which is the force turning the gears.
+A ticking escapement keeps the weight from unwinding in nearly perfect time.
+The clock's minute hand ticks a half minute once every 30 seconds, Two "clicks" a minute.
+Seeing the Union Terminal clock's movement kick on is amazing.
+This video is the one we took.
+There is a great GIF of a Cincinnatian Photographer that captures the movement's action wonderfully.

 Below are links to a two-part blog post detailing a tour of above the rotunda, the Clock and going behind the scenes at CUT.